Antetokounmpo caps extraordinary postseason as Finals MVP

+MILWAUKEE (AP)Exactly three weeks after suffering a knee injury that appeared to put his future in doubt, Giannis Antetokounmpo carried the Milwaukee Bucks to their first championship in half a century.

-The Greek Freak delivered perhaps the best performance of his career at the best possible moment and can now add an NBA Finals MVP award to his two regular-season MVP trophies.
-Antetokounmpo scored 50 points in a series-clinching 105-98 Game 6 victory that ended the Bucks’ 50-year title drought.
+The Greek Freak delivered perhaps the best performance of his career at the best possible moment and now can add an NBA Finals MVP award to his two regular-season MVP trophies.
+Just as Kareem Abdul-Jabbar led Milwaukee to its first championship in 1971, the 6-foot-11 Antetokounmpo made sure a big man also carried the Bucks to their next title.

-A half century ago, it was Lew Alcindor – before he was Kareem Abdul-Jabbar – earning the MVP honors for the Bucks by averaging 27 points and 18.5 rebounds in a four-game sweep of Baltimore.
-This time, it was another big man leading the way as Antetokounmpo became the first player to average 35.2 points, 13.2 rebounds and 5.0 assists per game while shooting 61.8%.

-He followed that up by saying how his improbable rise to stardom should serve as a inspiration to others.

-”Believe in your dreams,” Antetokounmpo said. ”Whatever you feel, when you feel down, when things don’t look like it’s going to happen for you or you might not make it in your career – it might be basketball, it might be anything Just believe in what you’re doing and keep working.
-Don’t let nobody tell you who you can’t be or what you can’t do.”

-Antetokounmpo was an easy choice for the MVP honor after also adding 14 rebounds and five blocks in Game 6.
+Antetokounmpo was an easy choice for the MVP honor after collecting 50 points, 14 reounds and five blocks in a 105-98 Game 6 victory Tuesday night over Phoenix.
 He had at least 40 points and 10 rebounds in three of the six games in this series.

 He did all that while dealing with a hyperextended left knee that prevented him from playing in the last two games of the Eastern Conference finals against the Atlanta Hawks.